 The photo below is a great shot of comparing a similar 40-foot box car across the various scales.

-In the photo below, note how the volume of the On3 car (back row, center) is almost the same as the S standard-gauge car (middle row, left), and how the HO standard-gauge car (front row, left) is almost the same as the Sn3 car (middle row, center).
+The photo below compares O-scale models (back row) to S-scale models (center row), and HO-scale models (front row).
+What is of particular interest here is the overall "volume" taken up by the models.
+Note how the volume of the On3 car (back row, center) is almost the same as the S standard-gauge car (middle row, left), and how the HO standard-gauge car (front row, left) is almost the same as the Sn3 car (middle row, center).

 If you are ready to dive deeper into S, click on the green arrow at the top, or click here to return to this page's parent page.